Downloads CV_Simone M. Müller (185 KByte)

 At Hazardous Travels, Simone investigates, together with her team of four, the structures and dynamics of the international trade in hazardous waste from the 1970s onwards.
 In her habilitation study, Hazardous Travels.
 A Ship's Tale of U.S. Ghost Acres and the Global Waste Economy uses the tale of the Khian Sea and an America-in-the-world perspective to extrapolate the global dimension of the movement of hazardous waste material ranging from outdated chemical weapons and pesticides to infamous waste barges and e-waste.
 The study analyses how these trading movements relate to mutable concepts of ecology and economy, the territoriality of environmentalism, and the assumed entitlement to use land as a sink.

 RCC Research Project: Hazardous Travels.
-Ghost Acres and the Global Waste Economy
+A Ship's Tale of U.S. Ghost Acres and the Global Waste Economy

 - Wiring the World: The Social and Cultural Creation of Global Telegraph Networks.
 New York: Columbia University Press, 2016.

 - “The Life of Waste.”
 Environment & Society Portal, Virtual Exhibitions 2018, no. 3.
 Rachel Carson Center for Environment and Society.

 - "A wave of interest and action for planet Earth?
 How UNEP spoke for the environment from Stockholm to Rio."
 In International Organizations and the Media in the nineteenth and twentieth centuries, edited by Heidi Tworek et al. (Routledge Studies in Modern History), Routledge 2018.